 Nicholas Braus, MD

-Dr. Braus will be a Pulm/Critical Care fellow at the Mayo Clinic.
+Dr. Braus is currently a Pulm/Critical Care fellow at the Mayo Clinic.

 Jamie Froeschner, MD

 I am honored to have the opportunity to work with the housestaff at the University of Wisconsin as a Chief Resident.
 My experience as a resident here has been challenging and enlightening.
 The emphasis on patient-centered care and humanism in the curriculum here are key in shaping the next generation of physicians.
 I am hopeful to continue to uphold these standards during my time as a Chief.

 Dr. Froeschner is currently a Hospital Medicine provider at St. Mary's Hospital in Madison, WI.